sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 **Question 1.
 What are the Top 5 Counties that had the highest Dropout Rates in 2022?**
 _Methodology_
-1: Create a pivot table is created from the data on a seperate sheet, names as County GDE (stands for Graduation, Dropout and Enrolment).
+1: Create a pivot table is created from the data on a separate sheet, named as _County GDE_ (stands for Graduation, Dropout and Enrolment).
 This sheet is created in [ACGR](https://docs.google.com/spreadsheets/d/1zc8FEzi5wkwPSBJD1SgmVf1vp_lN6pdns5f7aXnaASc/edit?usp=sharing).
-In addition to looking at the Top 5 Counties by Dropout Rate, the Graduation Rate and Proportion of Students still enrolled are included as well for more comprehensive analysis.
+In addition to looking at the Top 5 Counties by Dropout Rate, the Graduation Rate and Proportion of Students still enrolled are included as well for a more comprehensive analysis.
 2: The settings of the Pivot Table are set as such:
    *  Rows: CountyName, Sort by Dropout Rate in Descending Order
-   *  Values as: ( an aggegation function will be used, but because all values are unique, any of the functions (min, max, mean) will work.
+   *  Values: ( an aggregation function will be used, but because all values are unique, any of the functions (min, max, mean) will work.
       * Regular HS Diploma Graduates (Rate)
       * Dropout (Rate)
       * Sill Enrolled (Rate)